JohnPPinto/food-geek-food-image-segmentation/docs/index.md

     The 32 different images come from the convolution layer having 32 filters.
 You can check this in the above image of Yolo Architecture.

 Now, that we know everything about the outputs, it's time to extract the one that has the best prediction.
 Starting with the box prediction.
 I extract the classes, boxes, and mask values based on the highest confidence score.
-Once the boxes are extracted they are processed into the non maximum suppression algorithm, which gives only the best predicted box coordinates rest of the boxes are suppressed.
+Once the boxes are extracted they are processed into the non-maximum suppression algorithm, which gives only the best predicted box coordinates rest of the boxes are suppressed.

 === "engine.py"